 On the other hand, self-hosted softwares can be just as secure as SaaS platforms, however, the responsibility of ensuring its security is entirely yours.
 Although you can create PCI-compliant sites on systems like Magento or WooCommerce, it can be quite expensive, not to mention the ongoing security maintenance cost.

 Since your business grows, you’ll have to update your compliance to match the size of your business.
 Moreover, you will have to deploy all the released security patches and updates manually, which might cost you a great deal of time and effort.

 Open-source eCommerce platforms make themselves dynamically customizable and extendable by just availing the underlying code.
 With technical skills or the help of a developer, you’ll be able to change anything you want in terms of functionality, design, or even build a whole new store from scratch to suit your specific business needs without being restricted to a certain level of integrations.

 While most SaaS solutions allow for plenty of front-end customization, you’ll have restricted access to the source code.
 This definitely limits your ability to customize your store’s features and performance.
-However, some hosted platforms, like Salesforce Commerce Cloud, still allow for a huge amount of customization.
+However, some hosted platforms, like Shopify and Salesforce Commerce Cloud, still allow for a huge amount of customization.
 However, due to the extra regulation required for customizable SaaS platforms, they are considered as the most expensive type of eCommerce software, designed for the complex global brands.